Marcelo-Perovano-Braga/Marcelo-Perovano-Braga/README.md

 **2. AI-Powered Database Navigation**
 - **Description:** A project that leverages AI agents to enable database interaction through natural language, allowing users to quickly and easily query information without writing SQL.
 - **Technologies:** Python, CrewAI, LangChain.
+- _(Repository for this project is currently private as it is part of ongoing academic work)_

 ---